ppertuzduran/SEMEVAL2026-TASK4/APPROACH.md

      - For each anchor, find nearest neighbors which are not labeled as positives.
    - Build triplets `(anchor, positive, hard_negative)` and train with TripletLoss, margin tuned on validation.

-Phase durations can be tuned empirically, but a practical rule is:
+Phase durations are tuned empirically:
-- 30–40% epochs for Phase 1,
+- Phase 1: 3 epochs (MultipleNegativesRankingLoss).
-- 30–40% for Phase 2,
+- Phase 2: 4 epochs (PairwiseSoftmaxLoss with temperature 0.7).
-- 20–30% for Phase 3.
+- Phase 3: 3 epochs (TripletLoss with margin 0.5).

 ### 5.3.
 Regularization and Optimization